 Why a POC?

-A POC helps us get a closer, more hands-on view of the technology & the basic use case implementation.
+A POC helps us get a closer, more hands-on view of the technology and the basic use case implementation.
 We get an insight into the pros and cons of the tech, performance or other technical limitations if any.

-Now, this is only for an industry scale product.
+Now, this is only for an industry-scale product.
 If you are a solo indie developer or a small group, you can always skip the POC part and start with the main code.

-So, this was about having the knowledge of system design to write your own thing.
+Well, this was about having the knowledge of system design to write your own thing.
 Now let’s find out what companies are looking for in a candidate during their system design rounds.

 Companies don’t expect us to be an expert in system design.
-The design discussions are open-ended, there is no perfect answer to a solution, no silver bullet, there always trade-offs involved.
+The design discussions are open-ended, there is no perfect answer to a solution, no silver bullet, there are always trade-offs involved.

-They want to gauge our thought process, they want to understand how we approach a design problem or do we immediately go into panic mode when given a problem that we’ve never seen before.
+They want to gauge our thought process, they want to understand how we approach a design problem or do we immediately shift into panic mode when given a problem that we’ve never seen before.

-We need to take the ownership of the system design process, and the onus is on us to explain it to the interviewer the design choices we make, the database type we pick, if there is really a need for the message queue or any other component in the architecture and so on.
+We need to take ownership of the system design process, and the onus is on us to explain to the interviewer the design choices we make, the database type we pick, if there is a need for the message queue or any other component in the architecture and so on.

 Companies want to take engineers on board who they can trust to come up with a good solution for a problem without having a lot of supervision.
-They want engineers who understand the use case and the requirements well and come up with a fitting solution as opposed to being just driven by the buzzwords & the hype in the industry.
+They want engineers who understand the use case and the requirements well and come up with a fitting solution as opposed to being just driven by the buzzwords and the hype in the industry.

 Let’s hear what Google has to say about the system design interviews.

-Prepare For Your Google Interview – Systems Design
+Prepare for your Google interview – Systems design

 The best way to perform in these interviews is to relax and think of the whole round as a session where you are designing the system for your own startup.
 Bounce your thoughts off the interviewer.
-Lead the design process, having a discussion with him.
+Lead the design process, having a discussion with them.

-The knowledge of designing large scale distributed systems is one of the most important skills a software developer should have.
+The knowledge of designing large-scale distributed systems is one of the most important skills a software developer should have.
 I’ve developed numerous applications from the bare bones and the knowledge of the fundamentals has always helped me save time and a serious amount of money.

-Most of the resources on the web, that I’ve come across, will tell you Oh!!
-You have an interview at X Company it will take you a couple of weeks to prepare for the system design interview.
+Most of the resources on the web, that I’ve come across, will tell you “Oh!!
+You have an interview at Company X it will take you a couple of weeks to prepare for the system design interview.”
 No, it won’t.
 I strongly disagree with that notion.

-Designing large scale distributed systems is an art.
+Designing large-scale distributed systems is an art.
 You can’t learn this in a couple of weeks.
-Trying to learn everything in a couple of weeks is a sure shot way to fail your interview round.
+Trying to learn everything in a couple of weeks is a sure-shot way to fail your interview round.
 When the interviewer starts to dig deeper into specific components and design strategies, you’ll be standing there with a blank face.
-If you have a few years of experience in the industry, just the surface level info won’t help you nail that system design interview round.
+If you have a few years of experience in the industry, just the surface-level info won’t help you nail that system design interview round.

 Okay!!
 So, what do I do?